Creating a New Monitor

 Previewing enables you to get a quick look at the types of mentions your monitor may pull based on the past 30-days of Twitter data.

 After you've created your query rules, click Preview to get an insight into whether or not the monitor will pull data you're looking for.

-Click Save to save your monitor or click Cancel to remain to edit.
+Then click Save to save your monitor and/or dashboard or click Cancel to remain to edit.

 Note: The monitor will start pulling in data the moment you hit save.
 However, it will not pull in retroactive data by itself.
 You would need to do a historical job to pull in retroactive Twitter data.